 It's hard to write about my dad.

 It would have been his 84th birthday today, and I've thought about him and our relationship a lot since he died last year.
 I've kept coming up short when I try to write about him, though, which is as apt as a metaphor for our relationship as any: he and I, despite our efforts, kept coming up short.
-But upon reflection I've come to realize a couple of other things, too: we both kept trying, and we did the best we could.
+But upon reflection I've come to realize a couple of other things, too, despite it all: we both kept trying, and we both did the best we could.

 And since writing was how we kept in touch over the last two plus decades, writing seems apt as the best way for me to remember him.

 I'd try, sometimes, to be in touch in other ways.
 We had sports (if not many teams) in common, but even then it could be tricky.
 Baseball players had unions against which he would fulminate, and there were other, unlooked for challenges.
 One perfect NorCal afternoon, buoyed by the weather on my walk to the bar to watch Indy play a Monday Night game, I called Dad with what I had presumed to be some safe topics lined up.
 I started with the past weekend's Notre Dame game, but I got "I don't follow them now since they invited that baby killer Obama to campus."
 Deflated, I quickly wrapped up the call.